Scripture Reference: 1 Samuel 20

-When Jonathan heard about what his father had done to David he was very sad.
+Jonathan was very sad when he heard about what his father had done to David.
 He told David to hide while he talked to his father again.
 David hid by some stones.

 “Stay hidden by the stones,” said Jonathan.
 “After I talk to my father I will come back to this place and shoot some arrows.
 Listen carefully, if you hear me tell my helper that the arrows are far away then you will know that you are in danger from Saul.
 That will be my special signal to you.”